You are currently viewing Best Scooters for Highway Riding

 How the Best Scooter Was Decided

 Choosing a scooter can be tough.
 If you’re upgrading you get it.
 If only you had thought to get a larger scooter to begin with!
-Before we dive into the list of scooters I recommend you consider, let’s look at what I considered include a scooter in this list.
+I go into all the details on what to look for when picking highway scooters, but here’s how ow I picked which highway scooters would make this Best Of list:

 Engine Size 200cc+

-The features that make a motor scooter better equipped for the highway starts with the size of the engine.
-You’ll want to start by looking at 200cc as engine sizes at a minimum.
+The features that make a motor scooter better equipped for the highway start with the size of the engine.
+You’ll want to start by looking at 200cc as engine size at a minimum.

 In this range, the scooter with the lowest top speed according to the manufacturer is 75 miles per hour and the max at 100 miles per hour.
 All are fine for highways, so the top speed is not a significant factor to make this list of best maxi scooters.